-I love these orange chocolate cupcakes.
-They are packed with all my favorite flavors – orange, ginger and chocolate.
-And I can eat these any time of the day.
+I love these orange ginger cupcakes.
+They are packed with all my favorite flavors – ginger, chocolate, and orange and are super moist and absolutely delicious.

-This orange chocolate cupcakes recipe is a make-from-scratch recipe, just like all my other cakes and cupcakes recipes on this site.
-And the ingredients are pretty common too except for the candied ginger which can be purchased from any cake supplies shop.
+This chocolate, orange and ginger cupcakes recipe is a homemade, from scratch recipe, just like most of my other cakes and cupcakes recipes on this site.
+And the ingredients are pretty common too except for the candied ginger which you can purchase from any cake supplies shop.
 These are the ingredients for the cupcakes:

 - Castor sugar